Ohio Historical Timeline

 1890s: Ohio was the nation’s oil production leader until the 1920s.

-• First offshore drilling rig in the U.S. was in 1891, over the Mercer County, Ohio, Reservoir.
-At that time, this was largest man made lake in the country.
+1891: First offshore drilling rid in the U.S. over Grand Lake St. Mary’s in Mercer County.
+At that time, it was the largest man made lake in the country.

-To learn more about Ohio’s oil and gas history visit the following museums:
+To learn more about Ohio’s natural gas and oil history visit the following: